The trouble all started at a city council meeting in August 2022. An affordable housing developer was unveiling a potential project.

 The only way Edlen could fit a parking space for every home in the downtown Walden building was through a mechanical stacking system that fits three cars into the space of one.
 The system costs roughly $30,000 per parking space.
 But even accounting for the fancy mechanical car stacker, the building would still be 20 parking spaces short of the new requirements.
 This project was lucky.
 It had already gone through permitting before the change.
 But without special permission to deviate from the zoning code, it wouldn’t be allowed again.

-In other cities, Edlen might be able to provide additional parking by leasing spaces from a city-owned lot nearby.
-Washougal has no such lots available.
-Ironically, the desire to avoid having to build a public parking facility in the future was one of the primary reasons that the council increased the off-street parking requirement in the first place, effectively shifting the cost of presumed parking needs to the private market.
+public parking facility in the future was one of the primary reasons that the council increased the off-street parking requirement in the first place, effectively shifting the cost of presumed parking needs to the private market.

 In practice, high parking mandates—like the 1.5 spaces per home required outside of downtown Washougal—require acres of land for surface parking for projects to be viable.
 Sites this large are rare to find in the city center.
 Washougal’s Ninebark apartments, which opened in 2023, provided 1.6 parking spaces per home.
 Residents will need cars for daily life here.
-Its location far from downtown means it only has a Walk Score of 20.
+Its location far from downtown means it only has a walk score of 20.

 Under the new city code, if the complex was located downtown where residents might not need to drive for every trip, the project would require even more parking than it has now.